platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

     (For a SUT as simple as a counter this doesn’t make much sense, but when the SUT get more complicated it might make sense to develope the state machine specification first, demo it using something like a REPL or some other simple UI before even starting to implement the real thing.)

+4. Add a coverage check ensures that we do a `Get` after an overflow has happened.

-4. Collect timing information about how long each command takes to execute on average.
+5. Collect timing information about how long each command takes to execute on average.

 ## See also